 A retractable clothesline is installed for your convenience in the shower stall.
 To use, pull the line from the base and attach it to the holder on the opposite wall.
-Turning the nut on the base to tighten.
+Turning the nut on the base will tighten the line.